Updated November 25, 2025

 Enforcement: What’s Changing and Why You Should Pay Attention

 The Changing Role of OFCCP: As of July 9, 2025, The Office of Federal Contract Compliance Programs (OFCCP) is currently responsible for enforcing both Section 503 and VEVRAA.
 The agency conducts compliance evaluations, audits AAPs, and investigates complaints of discrimination or noncompliance.
-With that said, big changes are planned for OFCCP in October 2025.
+With that said, there are proposed changes planned for OFCCP.
 Specifically:

-While it looks like the enforcement agency will change in October of this year, the legal obligations do not.
+While the enforcement agency may change, the legal obligations do not.
 HR must remain proactive, especially during periods of regulatory uncertainty.

 Penalties for Non-Compliance